SakthiNizz/Registration-Login/README.md

 # Registration-Login
-Its Clean Backend scripts for basic Registration and Login with some discription that I mentioned below and not use any web and without using any pre-existing modules!
+Its Clean Backend scripts for basic Registration and Login with some discription that I mentioned below and without using web and without using any pre-existing modules!

 To Access:

 Step 1 : Make ensure every Python files in "Module" folder.

-Step 2 : Open "run.py" in Terminal or any IDE
+Step 2 : Open "run.py" in Terminal or in any IDE

          In Terminal Go to Folder by using *cd:/Downloads/Modules/*